 The interest rate risk impact on capital and earnings is measured by Economic Value of Equity ("EVE") sensitivity and Net Interest Income ("NII") respectively, which are introduced with applicable limits to measure and monitor the interest rate risk exposure of the Bank.
 Stress tests are also conducted, following the requirements in IR-1, to assess the vulnerability to loss in stressed market conditions.
-Regular monitoring of IRRBB risk profile are prepared and presented for review in ALCO and RMC on a monthly basis and to RC on a quarterly basis.
+Regular monitoring of IRRBB risk profile are prepared and presented for review in ALCO and RC.

-As of 31 December 2022, no hedging on IRRBB exposure was applied for the Bank.
+As of 31 December 2024, no hedging on IRRBB exposure was applied for the Bank.